dankcoder10/Vegetation-Monitoring-System/README.md

 # Vegetation-Monitoring-System
-// The Arduino code for the plant monitoring system is provided below.
+// The explanation of the arduino code for the plant monitoring system is provided below.

 # Included Libraries:
 SPI.h: Arduino SPI library.